310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 “Whenever something like that happens to you, I’d like you to remember me.”

-“I’ll show you my energetic self anytime; that’ll surely make you smile and laugh with me!”
+“I’ll show you my energetic self anytime; it’ll surely make you smile and laugh with me!”

 “My unit members — as well as myself, of course — have moments when they worry or feel down, too.”